jprjr/multistreamer/README.md

 ```

 ### Alternative: Install OpenResty with RTMP Manually

-You don't explicitly need OpenResty - it's just convenient because it already
-includes the Lua module (and the Lua module's requirements).

 You'll want to install Lua 5.1.5 as well, so that LuaRocks can build older
 C modules.
 I have a patch in this repo for building `liblua` as a dynamic